JudaHensen/TestAssignment-ProcedurallyGeneratedDungeon/README.md

 I chose Unity C# for a couple of reasons.
 - Unity allows me to create this assignment in a three dimensional space, which will be an extra challenge for me.
 - I can learn a lot about Unity, since i only use it when it is required.
-- Using & creating two dimensional arrays in C# is fairly easy compared to two dimensional arrays in JavaScript.
+- Using and creating two dimensional arrays in C# is fairly easy compared to two dimensional arrays in JavaScript.
 - After some research, seeding in JavaScript seems to take weeks to write correctly.

 ## Learning goals